'Like High-Definition From The Heavens'; NOAA Releases New Images Of Earth

 So far, the images are just for testing purposes, though.
 The satellite will not be fully operational until November, says a spokesman for NOAA's satellite division.

 Between now and then, the agency will have to decide where to park GOES-16.
-There are two choices: the Eastern U.S., or the Western part of the country.
-NOAA was not able to immediately explain its criteria for determining which part of the country will get the new technology's weather forecasting benefits.
+Right now it is at a test location, at 89.5 degrees west over the Americas.

-A second, similar satellite known as GOES-17 is being tested in Colorado, and NOAA says it expects it to begin operating about nine months after GOES-16.
+Its final location over either the eastern or western U.S. will be decided in part by where NOAA determines provides the "optimal early use" for the satellite's superior weather forecasting technology, a spokesperson explained.
+That location will be announced in May.

-Note: A previous version of this story incorrectly said the GOES-16 is named, in part, after its imaging device, which measures 16 spectral bands.
-In fact, it is the 16th in a series of NOAA satellites.
+A second, similar satellite known as GOES-17 is being tested in Colorado, and NOAA expects it to begin operating about nine months after GOES-16.